DevAOC/city-explorer-api/README.md

 ### Time Estimates

-Name of feature:
+Name of feature: Server

-Estimate of time needed to complete:
+Estimate of time needed to complete: 3 hours

-Start time:
+Start time: 5 pm

-Finish time:
+Finish time: 7:45 pm

-Actual time needed to complete:
+Actual time needed to complete: 2:45 (breaks and such.
+The real end time was later)